How to Avoid Giving (and Getting!) Unwanted Gifts

 If you don’t need or want more “stuff” in your life, picking a few charities that mean a lot to you allows people to give you a symbolic gift while making the world a better place.
 It’s good to give people options, so that they can make a donation in your name to an organization they feel good about supporting.

-You’ll still probably end up with a few random gifts you have no use for, and all you can really do is thank the gift givers for their generosity.
+You’ll still probably end up with a few random, unwanted gifts you have no use for, and all you can really do is thank the gift givers for their generosity.
 If there’s no gift receipt, offer your unwanted gifts to friends or donate them to charity.
 I used to feel guilty giving away stuff I didn’t want after the holidays, but now I think of it as helping those gifts find a loving home.
 Even cucumber-scented body wash has the potential to make somebody smile.